Top 5 Financing Options for Retail Business Owners

 - Finance up to 100% of equipment costs

-- APR as low as 6% on Clarify's marketplace
+- APRs as low as 7% on Clarify’s marketplace

-- Fast approval and funding within 1-2 days
+- Fast approval and funding within one to two days

 - Simple, monthly payment terms